-Dr. Laurie Haws is a Managing Principal Scientist with the Center for 21st Century Toxicology and is based in Austin, Texas.
-She is a board-certified toxicologist with over 26 years of experience in the areas of toxicology, human health risk assessment, risk communication, and scientific and regulatory policy.
+Dr. Laurie Haws is a cofounder and Managing Principal Scientist with ToxStrategies and is based in Austin, Texas.
+She is a board-certified toxicologist with 30 years of experience in the areas of toxicology, human health risk assessment, risk communication, and scientific and regulatory policy.

-While Dr. Haws is an internationally recognized expert on the toxicity of and exposures to dioxin-like compounds, she also has conducted assessments of many other toxicants throughout her career, including chlorinated hydrocarbons, aromatic hydrocarbons, glycol ethers, other organic solvents, volatile organic compounds, pesticides, phthalates, metals, persistent organic pollutants, and others.
-She is knowledgeable about a number of state and federal regulatory programs and has assisted in the preparation of reports for submission to regulatory agencies such as the FDA, EPA, and California’s Proposition 65 program.
+While Dr. Haws is an internationally recognized authority on the toxicity of and exposures to dioxin-like compounds, she has conducted assessments involving many other toxicants throughout her career, including chlorinated hydrocarbons, aromatic hydrocarbons, volatile organic compounds, PFAS, pesticides, phthalates, glycol ethers, metals, persistent organic pollutants, and others.
+She is knowledgeable about numerous state and federal regulatory programs and has assisted in the preparation of reports for submission to regulatory agencies such as the FDA, EPA, and California’s Proposition 65 program.
 Dr. Haws also has substantial experience working with federal, state, and local government agencies, industry, trade associations, legislative representatives, the media, and members of the general public on matters related to the toxicity of chemicals encountered in our daily lives.

 Dr. Haws has a diverse background, having worked as a researcher, a regulatory toxicologist with a government agency, and a scientific consultant.
 In fact, a substantial portion of her career has been spent in the government sector, both as a researcher and most recently as a manager in the Toxicology and Risk Assessment Section at the Texas Commission on Environmental Quality (TCEQ).
 In her position with the TCEQ, Dr. Haws was responsible for overseeing all human health risk assessment activities and was one of the primary authors of the agency’s comprehensive risk-based corrective action rule (the Texas Risk Reduction Program [TRRP] rule).

-Dr. Haws is an author on over 47 peer-reviewed publications and has presented at numerous scientific conferences.
+Dr. Haws is an author on 60 peer-reviewed publications and has presented at many scientific conferences throughout her career.
 She is an active member of numerous professional societies, including the Society of Toxicology, Society for Risk Analysis, Toxicology Forum, American College of Toxicology, and the Regulatory Affairs Professional Society.
 Dr. Haws has served on numerous elected and appointed committees within the Society of Toxicology, including serving on Council, as well as serving as president of the Risk Assessment Specialty Section and the Women in Toxicology Special Interest Group.
-In addition, Dr. Haws has served on a number of scientific panels, technical workgroups, and advisory committees, including the World Health Organization’s Toxic Equivalency Factor Review Panel.
-She also served as the Chair of the International Symposium on Halogenated Persistent Organic Pollutants held in San Antonio, Texas, in September 2010.
-Currently, Dr. Haws is serving on the Exposure and Human Health Committee of the USEPA’s Science Advisory Board.
+In addition, Dr. Haws has participated in a number of scientific panels, technical workgroups, and advisory committees, including the World Health Organization’s Toxic Equivalency Factor Review Panel.
+She chaired the International Symposium on Halogenated and Persistent Organic Pollutants, held in San Antonio, Texas, in September 2010, and served on the Exposure and Human Health Committee of the USEPA’s Science Advisory Board.